 If possible, your letter should attest to all areas of review with which you are familiar, especially those involving teaching and patient care.
-Accordingly, I am writing to request that you provide me with your analysis and evaluation of Dr. 's contributions, with particular reference to his/her clinical teaching and patient care.
+Accordingly, I am writing to request that you provide me with your analysis and evaluation of Dr. 's contributions, with particular reference to clinical teaching and patient care.

 The University of California will keep your name and institutional affiliation confidential.
-When a faculty member requests to see letters in his or her file, pursuant to state law and University policy, the full text of the body of your letter will be provided to the candidate.
+When a faculty member requests to see letters in their file, pursuant to state law and University policy, the full text of the body of your letter will be provided to the candidate.
 However, any identifying information on the letterhead and within your signature block will be removed.
 In order to keep your identity confidential, you may want to avoid putting information in the body of your letter that would identify you.
 If you wish, you may provide a brief factual statement regarding your relationship to the faculty member as a separate attachment to your letter which we will not disclose to the candidate.

 In those rare instances where a court or government agency seeks to compel the disclosure of the source of a confidential evaluation in University of California academic personnel files, it is the University practice to protect the identity of authors of letters of evaluation to the fullest extent allowable under the law.
-The judicially mandated disclosure of the identify of confidential evaluations has been extremely rare at the University of California.
+The judicially mandated disclosure of the identity of confidential evaluations has been extremely rare at the University of California.

 We recognize how much time and effort are involved in responding to this request, but please be assured that we place great importance upon your evaluation.
 Although we will be grateful for your response at any time, we hope that you can return your letter by (date) so that it can be included in the candidate's dossier.
-If a faxed response followed by a mailed letter would assist you in meeting the due date, you may fax me directly at (951) 827-7688, or you can e-mail a copy of your letter to (email address).
+You can e-mail a copy of your letter to (email address).

-MODEL LETTER K: APPOINTMENT OR PROMOTION TO LSOE
+MODEL LETTER K: APPOINTMENT OR PROMOTION TO ASSOCIATE PROFESSOR OF TEACHING

-The following text must be included in solicitations of letters of evaluation for APPOINTMENT OR PROMOTION TO LECTURER WITH SECURITY OF EMPLOYMENT [LSOE]. <The Chair may add to this language.>
+The following text must be included in solicitations of letters of evaluation for APPOINTMENT OR PROMOTION TO ASSOCIATE PROFESSOR OF TEACHING. <The Chair may add to this language.>